philou/philou.github.com/source/_posts/2018-08-14-incremental-software-development-strategies-for-large-scale-refactoring-number-4-a-pattern-language.markdown

 We have a domain expert available

 #### Therefore
-Have regular discussions with the domain expert to find the best modeling possible
+Have regular discussions with the domain expert to find the best modeling possible.

 #### Consequences
 *   💚 We get simpler code than by trying to replicate the twisted legacy logic